 The design is rugged, yet lightweight.
 If you are planning to jam with other musicians, but want a cheap amp to cover your basic needs (band practice only, live shows out of the question), this fella just might be our No. 1 recommendation for the best cheap bass amp.

-If you’re willing to invest just a tad more – or around $200 to be precise – we say go with the HD50 from Hartke.
+If you’re willing to invest just a tad more, we say go with the HD50 from Hartke.
 For a pretty low price, this thing is a bonafide gig amp and something you can use both for house practice and live shows.
-Despite carrying the highest price tag on the list, it also offers the best value for money from all the products here, by far.
+Despite carrying a relatively high price tag, it also offers the best value for money from all the products here, by far.

 The sound is strong, punchy, sturdy and versatile.
 With 75 watts of power delivered through a 12-inch hybrid cone driver with ceramic magnet and a 2-inch tweeter, the amp (see full specs) utilizes a 7-band EQ with switch, allowing far greater sonic control than any of the previous lads.